The hanging gardens of Babylon

 15 August till 26 September 2010

-Two video's were made during the realisation of the project; 'Functor' and 'The ode'.
+During the realization of the project, two videos were produced: 'Functor' and 'The ode'.

-If you wish to be informed on my future activities you can subscribe here to my newsletter.
+If you would like to stay informed about my activities, you can subscribe to my newsletter here.

 Best regards, Edwin Stolk.